-Monday through Friday every week of the year, the workday ends at 5pm with the sound of the steam whistle blowing at Fishtale Brewery, and downtown Olympia is reminded of its industrial roots.
+Every Monday through Friday, the workday ends at 5pm with the sound of the steam whistle blowing at Fishtale Brewery.
+The sound is a reminder of downtown Olympia’s industrial roots.

-For Olympia, Creative District designation carries this past into the future by supporting and encouraging the evolution and diversification of the city’s creative economy, and defining Olympia as a regional hub for local arts, cultures and heritage.
+Olympia’s Creative District will carry this past into the future.
+It will help evolve and expand the city’s creative economy.
+It will define Olympia as a regional hub for local arts, cultures and heritage.

 What you will find

-At the immediate edges of the district and sharing the “glow” are the Olympia Farmers Market, Pettit Marine and Swantown Boatyard & Marina, and the boathouse/launch for Olympia Area Rowing (shells and sculling); together these marine enterprises constitute an active area of small boat restoration, repair, and recreation, linked by beautiful waterfront walkways and great views.
+At the edges of the district are the Olympia Farmers Market and Swantown Boatyard & Marina.
+They are linked by beautiful waterfront walkways and great views.